How Coastal Detox Helps Residents in Florida Detox From Alcohol

 Alcohol use disorder is organized into three categories:

 Each category has various symptoms and can cause harmful side effects.
-If left untreated, any type of alcohol misuse can spiral out of control, wreaking havoc and destruction in its path.
+If left untreated, any alcohol misuse can spiral out of control, wreaking havoc and destruction in its path.

 People who are struggling with alcoholism often feel as though they cannot function normally without alcohol.
-This can lead to a wide range of issues and impact professional goals, personal matters, relationships, and overall physical and mental health.
+This can lead to various issues and impact professional goals, personal matters, relationships, and overall physical and mental health.
 Over time, the severe side effects of consistent substance abuse can worsen and produce damaging complications without intervention.
 If you’re struggling with alcohol misuse, there’s no time like the present to find help at our Florida rehab facility.

 Drug and Alcohol Addiction in the United States

 Alcohol is the most commonly used addictive substance in the United States.
-Roughly, 17.6 million people, or one in every 12 adults, suffer from alcohol addiction or abuse.
+Roughly 17.6 million people, or one in every 12 adults, suffer from alcohol addiction or abuse.
 Every year, several million more begin to drink heavily.
-Not all binge drinkers become alcoholics, but it is a risk factor for anyone that overindulges in alcohol use.
+Not all binge drinkers develop alcoholism, but it is a risk factor for anyone who overindulges in alcohol use.

 In the past year: